paulmillr/noble-curves/README.md

 The implementation is compatible with [EIP-196](https://eips.ethereum.org/EIPS/eip-196) and [EIP-197](https://eips.ethereum.org/EIPS/eip-197).

-Keep in mind that we don't implement Point methods toHex / toRawBytes.
-It's because different implementations of bn254 do it differently - there is no standard.
+We don't implement Point methods toHex / toRawBytes.
+To work around this limitation, has to initialize points on their own from BigInts.
+Reason it's not implemented is because [there is no standard](https://github.com/privacy-scaling-explorations/halo2curves/issues/109).
 Points of divergence:

 - Endianness: LE vs BE (byte-swapped)
 - Flags as first hex bits (similar to BLS) vs no-flags